Itsqy/Submission-Dicoding-Intermediet-Final-/README.md

 # Story app
-NoteApp was developed by me with android studio, using kotlin lang. you can doing CRUD data with easely.
+Story was developed by me with android studio, using kotlin lang. you can doing CRUD data from api , and then store it in Room Database and then show it with paging3  easely .

 ## Technology Used
--paging 3
+- paging 3
--maps api
+- maps api
--Room database
+- Room database

 ## Screens